menandmice/micetro_docs/guides/implementation/updates.rst

 .. note::
   The :guilabel:`Status` column will highlight if there are any errors with updating components.
 Hover over the the warning icon for more details to help you troubleshoot.

-Deploying the update
+Deploying the Update
 ^^^^^^^^^^^^^^^^^^^^^
 After the package has been prepared, the new version can be deployed by clicking the :guilabel:`Deploy Update` button.

 If the new version includes an updated Central component, Central will be restarted when the update is deployed.
 Otherwise, it keeps running and Micetro is seamlessly updated to the new version.